dotkom/notifier/README.md

 - Automatically switches to the correct clicked cantina from the popup
 - Detects when user is visiting the affiliation website, nullifying the counter badge
-- Injects affiliation logo when opening a specific IRC channel at kiwiirc.com
+- Injects affiliation logo when opening the affiliation specific IRC channel via kiwiirc.com

 Analytics